Vivien is a Toronto based actor who came of age working in film, television and theatre. Her work has prompted

-A graduate of the Canadian Film Centre CBC Actor's Conservatory, you can currently catch her in the feature film Clouds streaming on Disney + and in the comedy series New Eden (Crave TV).
-Last year, Vivien starred in her first co- written short film, Eilid &Damh, which premiered at the Toronto After Dark Film Festival in October.
-She is currently completing her short film Grandma was a Cowgirl which she wrote, produced, directed and stars in.
+A graduate of the Canadian Film Centre Actor's Conservatory, you can currently catch her in the feature film Clouds streaming on Disney + and in the comedy series New Eden (Crave TV).
+Her directorial debut short film Grandma was a Cowgirl which she also wrote, produced and stars in is premiering at the Toronto Shorts International Film Festival in November 2021.

 Vivien has worked with some of Canada's foremost theatre companies including the Canadian Stage, Tarragon Theatre, The National Arts Centre, Factory Theatre, Theatre Aquarius and Crow's Theatre.
 As well as indie Toronto theatre companies; Volcano, The Coal Mine, Shakespeare in the Ruff, Theatre Smash and the Summerworks Performance Festival.